 - Relevant test reports shall be submitted to the FCB and/or held by the supplier

-- The IC logo and English/French statement must be affixed to the product
+- The ISED logo and English/French statement must be affixed to the product

-- The test report and technical documentation must be submitted to IC or a designated FCB
+- The test report and technical documentation must be submitted to ISED or a designated FCB

-- A grant and IC number is then issued for the product.
+- A grant and ISED number is then issued for the product.

 EMC Technologies can make all FCB and Local Representative arrangements on your behalf.

-Description: Radio and wireless products sold in the Japanese market must comply with relevant MIC regulations.
+Description: Radio and wireless products sold in the Japanese market must comply with relevant MIC regulations in order to comply with JRL (Japanese Radio Law).
 Certification through a Registered Certification Body (RCB) is required depending on the type of product.

 - The product must be tested to the relevant Japanese standards